NikhilNayak-debug/team32/README.md

 # Installation

 # User Guide
-Once you install the package, you can simple import it by `import fab_ad as ad`.
+Once you install the package, you can simple import it by `from fab_ad import FabTensor`.
 Afterwards, you could initiate the FabTensor object by giving the point where you wish to differentiate.
 FabTensor can take in a vector input values, representing a point's coordinates in multi-dimensional space.